Otto-eboxi/eboxi.github.io/content/blog/beomaster4000lamps.md

 (Note this was first published on beoworld.org in 2021 but they removed the old posts)
 # Background
-Like all older B&O systems, the Beomaster 4000 uses filament lamps.
-In most of the vintage B&O's these lamps are soldered in but the lamps in the Beomaster 4000 fits into a holder.
+Like a lot older B&O systems, the Beomaster 4000 uses filament lamps.
+In most of the vintage B&O's these lamps are soldered but the lamps in the Beomaster 4000 fits into a holder.
 An ideal replacement would be LED's that directly fit into these holders.
-One additional factor is that the power lamp (red) runs from 22V AC while the others run from about 13-14V DC.
+One additional factor to keep in mind is that the power lamp (red) runs from 22V AC while the other lamps run from 13-14V DC.

 # Disassembled lamp.
 Normally you will not remove the complete shell on the right, you will simply pull out the holder in the middle from the inside.
 The lamp will come out with it.
 In this case removing took some effort after 40+ years and therefore the complete holder was removed.